DemandCube/Scribengin/DevSetup.md

 Port: 9999
 Enable 'Socks Proxy'
 Click "OK" to save.
 Once saved - Change the mode to "Use proxy localhost:9999 for all URLs (or you can figure out how to make a pattern subscription)
+You can now navigate to http://localhost.localdomain:8080 and see the Ambari console
 ```

 Back on the vagrant machine, lets install Gradle 1.12 to our home directory while we wait